junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 They start walking past the front desk and moving down the long carpeted corridor.

 Sam's steps stumble even worse the minute they get to the area with an arrow sign pointing to the rooms.
-Dean has to hold all his weight from the shoulder, like supporting a drunk man.
+Dean has to hold all his weight around the shoulders, like supporting a drunk man.

 "I -- I think it's like angel radio.
 The first two trials, they must've somehow changed my neuro setting or something, tuning me to the angel radio."
 Sam mumbles, giving up on covering his ears.
 His legs are as useless as jelly now, Dean has to practically haul him through the corridor.